emilyrodriguez/outside-learning/README.md

-This repo contains outside study of Java, Ruby on Rails and Python, which are not taught in Codeup.
+This repo contains outside study of Java, Ruby on Rails and Python, Angular 2 and React, which are not taught in Codeup.